mrmartin1998/e-commerce-platform/test-checklist.md

   - [ ] Order confirmation
   - [ ] Email notifications
   - [ ] Stock updates

-Issues:
-  - The order is created and added.
-  - There is no email notification, this feature has never been created.

 - [ ] Order History
   - [ ] Order listing